floral foam bricks

 Even if you’ve worked with floral foam before, it also contains some tips that you may not have known!

 And there you have it!
-I trust that you picked up a few valuable tips from the video.
+I trust you picked up a few valuable tips from the video.
 Floral foam will allow you to easily design any floral arrangement that requires more structure, from centerpieces to larger floral displays.

 Its versatility allows you a wide variety of design options while serving as a water source to help extend flower life and maintain beautiful, long-lasting flowers.